Peter Bossman: Politics

 Bossman, previously a member of the Piran City Council, successfully ran for mayor in 2010, narrowly defeating his opponent, the incumbent independent centre-right mayor Tomaž Gantar.
 In the run-off election on 24 October, he achieved 51.4% of the vote, defeating Gantar, who got 48.4%.
 Unofficial figures following the counting of all ballots showed Bossman with 3418 votes, 185 more votes than the 3233 cast for Gantar.
 The relatively low turnout, 44% of all voters, was deplored by both candidates.

 Bossman's campaign focused on encouraging people to drive electric cars, building a golf course to promote tourism, and promoting local products.
 He has also pledged to work to try to improve Croatia–Slovenia relations, which have been recently strained over a number of minor border disputes.
 Bossman has stated that race was not much of an issue during the election, although he did receive criticism on account of his supposed lack of fluency in Slovene.
-He has stated that a friend, a professor of Slovene, has offered to give him additional lessons.
+He has stated that a friend, a professor of Slovene, offered to give him additional lessons.

 Bossman officially took office at the first (constitutive) meeting of the municipal council on 12 November 2010.
 His inauguration as mayor attracted more members of the media, including international media, than there were council members present.

 Bossman was re-elected for a second term as mayor on 19 October 2014.